 - Better engagement – chatbots send visual content and give information regarding discount offers, or product information to keep the customer interested.
 This boosts customer engagement.

-- Personalized Experience – it’s important for any business to deliver a personal experience to the customers across multiple touch points.
-As a result, sales and customers’ satisfaction increase.
+- Personalized Experience – it’s important for any business to deliver a personal experience to the customers across multiple touchpoints.
+As a result, sales and customer satisfaction increase.

-And since customers can engage with chatbots at any time, they aren’t restricted by having to wait for support hours to open.
+And since customers can engage with chatbots at any time, they aren’t restricted by having to wait for human agents to sign in.
 These factors in combination ensure customer retention, earn positive reviews and boost the brand.

-Chatbots provide a useful platform for broadcasting, reaching potentially massive audiences.
-They maintain consistent and friendly customer contact, eliminating customer frustration from cold calls.
+Chatbots provide a useful platform for broadcasting product updates (and even company updates), reaching potentially massive audiences.
+They maintain consistent and friendly customer contact, eliminating customer frustration from cold calls or continuous emails.

 This forms a basis for push notifications and showcases new products and services.
 As these notifications are only sent to the appropriate people, based on their interests, customers feel appreciated rather than irritated.
 Chatbots are the best platform for explaining a business’s new products and services to consumers.

 10. Chatbots could change the nature of marketing